6ixthdev/alx-system_engineering-devops/README.md

-This repository contains Linux challenges solved to better help me understand how to navigate the operating system.
+This repository contains Linux challenges solved to better help me understand how to navigate the operating system